Unquestionably, many rollover crashes are caused by defective and poorly designed automobiles. But are most rollovers caused by defects?

 The short answer is that, when you have experienced a rollover accident, you need to take measures to show that you are not one of the bad drivers whose rollover was their own fault.
 You need to be able to demonstrate that you did nothing wrong and that it was your car, truck, or SUV that failed, causing the accident.

 How do you do this?
-And what if you don't know who is to blame for your accident?
+And what if you don't know how your rollover accident occurred?

 The easy answer is that you need to hire an attorney.
 It is our job to investigate your accident and determine whether we can prove that it was the car's fault and not your fault.